 WIGWELL LODGE RESIDENCIES

 Wigwell Lodge is a property in Derbyshire, owned by The Ampersand Foundation since 2018.
-Situated in the countryside thirty minutes from Derby, the Lodge is conceived as a residence space for reflection and production.
-It will host not only artists and curators, but also academics and writers.
+Situated in the countryside thirty minutes from Derby, the Lodge is conceived as a residence space to host artists, curators, academics and writer to reflect and work.
+Wigwell Lodge provides accommodation and living expenses to the person in residence giving them an opportunity to explore and discover the Midlands cultural and natural heritage.

 Wigwell Lodge, Derbyshire